-- Be in good mental and physical health - Be able to perform "Essential Tasks" as outlined in the Master Plan of Instruction - Meet standard of "Good Moral Character" as required by Florida Statute 400.512 - Have a negative drug screen (to be conducted prior to externship). - Pass a Level 2 background check (to be conducted prior to externship).
+- Be in good mental and physical health - Complete an LTC online application - Be able to perform "Essential Tasks" as outlined in the Master Plan of Instruction - Meet standard of "Good Moral Character" as required by Florida Statute 400.512 - Have a negative drug screen (to be conducted prior to externship). - Pass a Level 2 background check (to be conducted prior to externship).